ibm-cloud-docs/app-configuration/ac-integrate-sdk-go.md

    where,
    - ConfigurationFile: Path to the JSON file, which contains configuration details.
-   - LiveConfigUpdateEnabled: Set this value to `false` if the new configuration values shouldn't be fetched from the server.
+   - LiveConfigUpdateEnabled: Set this value to `false` if new configuration values are not to be fetched from the server.
 Make sure to provide a proper JSON file in the `ConfigurationFile`.
 By default, this value is enabled.

-### Examples for using property and feature related APIs
+### Examples for using property and feature-related APIs
 {: #ac-golang-example}

-Refer to the below examples for using the property and feature related APIs.
+Refer to the listed examples for using the property and feature-related APIs.

 #### Get single feature
 {: #ac-golang-get-single-feature}